mbaumer/us_hep_funding/docs/_states/NE.md

 [NE-01](#NE-01)  [NE-02](#NE-02)  [NE-03](#NE-03)

-# NE -- Sen. Deb Fischer (R) and  Sen. Benjamin Sasse (R)
+# NE -- Sen. Deb Fischer (R) and  Sen. Ben Sasse (R)
 ## Committees
 Deb Fischer is the #5 Republican on the Senate Committee on Commerce, Science, and Transportation

-Benjamin Sasse is not on any of our key committees
+Ben Sasse is not on any of our key committees

 ## HEP Grants
 ```
-This state received no SC HEP grants from 2012-2016
+This state received no SC HEP grants from 2012-2017
 ```
 ## SC Contracts
 ```
-This state received no SC contracts from 2012-2017
+This state received no SC contracts from 2012-2018
 ```
 ## NSF MPS Grants
 ```
-In the past 5 years, this state has received:
+In the past 6 years, this state has received:
-66 NSF MPS grants, totalling $20,585,624.00
+123 NSF MPS grants, totalling $41,104,261.00

                                                 Amount ($)
 Institution
-UNIVERSITY OF NEBRASKA                            8703224
-BOARD OF REGENTS OF THE UNIVERSITY OF NEBRASK     8129985
+BOARD OF REGENTS OF THE UNIVERSITY OF NEBRASK     19566763
+UNIVERSITY OF NEBRASKA                            12617930
-U of Nebraska-Lincoln                             3554915
+U of Nebraska-Lincoln                              4413570
+BOARD OF REGENTS OF THE UNIVERSITY OF NEBRASKA     4308498
 DOANE COLLEGE                                       105000
 CREIGHTON UNIVERSITY                                 92500
 ```
 ---
 ---